realitycollective/com.realitytoolkit.metaplatform/.github/PULL_REQUEST_TEMPLATE.md

-# XRTK - Mixed Reality Toolkit Pull Request
+# Reality Collective - Reality Toolkit Pull Request

 ## Overview
 <!-- Please provide a clear and concise description of the pull request. -->